 The Gokyo Lakes Trek itinerary: The ultimate guide

+This post offers you the ultimate Gokyo Lakes trek itinerary.
 The Gokyo Lakes trek in Nepal is a wonderful trek that brings you to a chain of six turquoise, glacial-fed lakes in the Everest region.
 At around 5000 meters it is the highest freshwater lake system in the world.

 Despite the spectacular views of the deep blue lakes surrounded by the snow capped peaks of the Himalayas, the Gokyo Lakes trek attracts less people than the more famous Everest Base Camp trek.